-T-Mobile underwent a CEO transition from Mike Sievert to Srini Gopalan, evidenced by changes in social media disclosure accounts and leadership references in the filing.
+T-Mobile underwent a CEO transition from Mike Sievert to Srini Gopalan, as evidenced by updated social media disclosure channels and leadership references in SEC filings.

 Inventory surged 49.7% — growing faster than typical sales pace; potential demand softening or supply chain overcorrection.